googleapis/nodejs-firestore/api-report/firestore.api.md

 // @public
 export const MAX_REQUEST_RETRIES = 5;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function maximum(expression: Expression): AggregateFunction;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function maximum(fieldName: string): AggregateFunction;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function minimum(expression: Expression): AggregateFunction;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function minimum(fieldName: string): AggregateFunction;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function mod(left: Expression, right: Expression): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function mod(expression: Expression, value: unknown): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function mod(fieldName: string, expression: Expression): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function mod(fieldName: string, value: unknown): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function multiply(first: Expression, second: Expression | unknown): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function multiply(fieldName: string, second: Expression | unknown): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function not(booleanExpr: BooleanExpression): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function notEqual(left: Expression, right: Expression): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function notEqual(expression: Expression, value: unknown): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function notEqual(fieldName: string, expression: Expression): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function notEqual(fieldName: string, value: unknown): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function notEqualAny(element: Expression, values: Array<Expression | unknown>): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function notEqualAny(fieldName: string, values: Array<Expression | unknown>): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function notEqualAny(element: Expression, arrayExpression: Expression): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function notEqualAny(fieldName: string, arrayExpression: Expression): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function or(first: BooleanExpression, second: BooleanExpression, ...more: BooleanExpression[]): BooleanExpression;